Schwarzen/colormydesktop/README.md

   * Secondary (used for window backgrounds and some accents)
   * Tertiary (used mostly for accents and some backgrounds)
   * Text color.<br>
-* Option to pick a specific color for the Date/Time, the top bar icons, and the top bar background
+* Option to pick a specific color for:
+  * the Date/Time
+  * the top bar icons
+  * the top bar background
 * Transparent top bar background
 * Apply colors to Zen browser, Youtube, and vesktop <br>

 Once the theme has finished compiling open the gnome tweaks application, and change your shell theme to "Color-My-Gnome" and enjoy!<br>
+Some apps may require logging out to refresh their colors. <br>

 Color my GNOME is currently under development, please backup any important files and use with caution.
 Color my GNOME only alters the files it comes with, <br>
 and only creates files in the Zen-browser theme folder that reference the css files created by Color my GNOME.